RedstormJones/SPDX_Eclipse_Plugin/README.md

  - Software Quality Analyst
  - Developer

-To become a contributer to the SPDX Eclipse Plugin, please see our [How to Contribute](https://github.com/TCF-30/SPDX_Eclipse_Plugin/wiki/How-To-Contribute) Wiki page.
+To become a contributer to the SPDX Eclipse Plugin, please see our [How to Contribute](https://github.com/TCF-30/SPDX_Eclipse_Plugin/wiki/How-To-Contribute) wiki page.